By the Juris Education Interview Team

 All services are confidential, free, and designed to promote the well-being and success of law students as they navigate their education and careers.

-Mark/Jill: I think there are many misconceptions about mental health.
-I hear many legal professionals say, “It doesn’t affect me,” and some believe that addressing mental health struggles is not a sign of weakness or incompetence.
+Mark/Jill: There are many misconceptions about mental health.
+We hear many legal professional say “It doesn’t affect me” and some believe that addressing mental health struggles is a sign of weakness or incompetence.
 These statements are just not true.
 As a matter of fact, it’s quite the opposite.
-Some of the strongest people I have worked with have faced mental health challenges head-on.
+Some of the strongest people we have worked with have faced mental health and addiction challenges head on.
 They did the hard work.
 In turn, they became more competent professionals and had a greater sense of self, identity, and purpose not only in their professional lives but personally as well.
 Challenge these types of thoughts.
 It is a key piece to addressing wellness.

 Juris Education is proud to feature insights from leaders like Mark Durso and Jill O’Neill, to help pre-law students better understand how to care for their mental health throughout the demanding journey to law school.